The trouble with Jacobs bailiffs? Know your rights

 If you’re worried about bailiffs knocking at your door, whether Jacobs or other enforcement agency or feel you’re being unduly harassed because of a council debt or other form of arrears, it’s worth knowing that you have rights.

 Keep the bailiffs away from your door.
-Learn how totally free of charge today, and begin on the path to living debt-free by speaking to the Get Bailiff Advice team now.
+Learn today, and begin on the path to living debt-free by speaking to the Get Bailiff Advice team now.